Kenny Roberts: 1975 Indy Mile victory

 Roberts' fearless riding style was highlighted at the 1975 Indy Mile Grand National.
 In a desperate effort to keep Scott within reach in the points chase, Roberts and Carruthers built a dirt track frame to house a 170 mph Yamaha TZ750 two-stroke road racing engine.
 The motorcycle wasn't completed until just before race time so Roberts had never ridden it until he arrived for the race in Indianapolis.
 He spent the practice period trying to learn how to cope with the excessive amount of wheel spin caused by the high horsepower engine and, then barely qualified for the main race as he struggled with the steep learning curve of the new motorcycle.
 His poor qualifying performance put him on the last row of the starting grid.

 Once the race began, he spent the first few laps experimenting with different techniques in an effort to discover how to gain traction.
 As Roberts learned to control his horsepower advantage, he began to work his way from last place through the field as his two stroke motorcycle emitted a high pitched wail throughout the venue that energized the spectators into a frenzy as they watched his progress.
 In order to maintain speed, he was forced to ride along the outer edge of the race track, often having his foot peg clipping the hay bales placed around the circuit perimeter as a safety measure.
 On the last lap of the race, Roberts caught and passed the factory Harley-Davidson factory teammates of Corky Keener and Jay Springsteen to win the race by inches.
 Afterward, Roberts was famously quoted as saying, "They don't pay me enough to ride that thing".
-The AMA responded to Roberts' Indy Mile victory by banning four cylinder motorcycles in 1976.
+The AMA responded to Roberts' Indy Mile victory by banning two-stroke motorcycles in 1976.
 Roberts later recalled the Indy Mile victory on the Yamaha TZ750 as the most significant dirt track accomplishment of his career.

 Despite accomplishing another Grand Slam, this time in only one season, Roberts lost his crown, finishing second to Gary Scott in the 1975 national championship.